fossabot/bigtoolbox/README.md

 ## Why?
 I felt like sharing these in case somebody manages to find this repository and is looking for tools that can pull off exactly what they need.
 ### Todo
-- Migrate to Java 11
+- Try to keep up with Java 11